 Taking a spoonful and allowing it to slowly dissolve in my mouth, I realized she was completely right.
 There is no doubt, however temporarily, that life is transformed for the better with the addition of a gooey chocolate dessert.
 It certainly was for me.

-3 Tablespoons Unsweetened Cocoa Powder
+- 3 Tablespoons (22.5 g) Unsweetened Cocoa Powder

-1 Tablespoon Butter
+- 1 Tablespoon (14.2 g) Butter

-- 1 14 oz can Sweetened Condensed Milk.
+- 1 14 oz can (307 ml) Sweetened Condensed Milk.

 Add all of the ingredients to sauce pan over medium to medium-high heat.
 Stir the mixture constantly and bring it up to a full boil.
 Continue to stir until you begin to see the mixture clumping on the side of the pan.
 Remove from heat.

 Mehtod for serving on a spoon: Add a scoop to a metal spoon and set it aside, working until the whole mixture has been used.
 Top as you like with sprinkles, chopped nuts or sugar.
 Allow to cool, indulge and enjoy.